kalp1801/trinetra-modhera/README.md

 # Project Trinetra Archive

-This repository contains archived monitoring records from the Modhera sector.
+This repository serves as a public archive of monitoring infrastructure records from the Modhera surveillance sector.

-Following the security breach incident, several nodes were relocated to external mirrors for preservation.
+Following a major security breach, multiple observation nodes were isolated and relocated to external mirror systems for long-term preservation.

+Primary control servers were
+permanently decommissioned.

-Most active systems were decommissioned, however, older system backups may still contain deployment information.
+However, legacy system backups and synchronization records may still reference active endpoints.

-Due to classification policies, direct access to infrastructure records is restricted.
+Due to internal classification policies, direct access to operational infrastructure has been restricted.